Select Page

 Grinding Food

-it has been noted that this technique has benefited “problematic” EPI dogs especially when first embarking on the EPI journey, but many owners have found that shortly afterwards it does not seem to make any difference whether the food is ground or not.
+Regarding grinding the food or softening the food is sometimes also said not be necessary, (for example, when feeding hard kibble) by grinding the food you do allow more surface area of the food to be covered (touched) by the enzymes.
+Again, although not a requirement, it has been noted that this technique has benefited “problematic” EPI dogs especially when first embarking on the EPI journey, but many owners have found that shortly afterwards it does not seem to make any difference whether the food is ground or not.
 So, once again, how you prepare the food will depend on the individual EPI dog.
 Use the technique that works best for your dog.
+But do know that sometimes, if feeding kibble, if the kibble size is large, trying smashing the kibble into smaller bits and see if that improves the poop (and consequently is better absorbed)

 Whether your dog does better with incubated food or food that is ground up or food that is served immediately… In the end, it is all about good poops …. this is how we determine if we are managing EPI correctly for our dog.

-Personally, when I first started enzyme treatment for my EPI dog, I did not see results for two weeks until after (1) I served everything room temperature
+Personally, when I first started enzyme treatment for my EPI dog, I did not see positive results for two weeks until after (1) I served everything room temperature

 (2) l mixed the enzymes well in the food and let sit for 20 minutes